maybebyte/anthesis/why-openbsd.md

 - Need every task or detail to be abstracted away graphically.
 - Want it to work like `$PREVIOUS_OS`.

-If these aren't things that align with a given use case, maybe [Librehunt](https://librehunt.org/) will be of more avail.
-Otherwise, continue on.

 ## Simplicity

 When I say simplicity, I mean simplicity from a software